-Veronica Brady, CDE explains starches and what should be considered if you're managing diabetes.
+Veronica Brady, CDCES explains starches and what to think about if you're managing diabetes.

 Focus on Food, pt.
 3

 Here is the down low, the 411, the dirt on starches.

 For most of us, it is the bane of our existence.
 Starches are a large part of the dietary intake of most Americans.
 When we think about starches the one that immediately comes to mind for most of us is bread, followed by rice and potatoes.
 For most people with diabetes, starches are considered the forbidden food.

 What are starches?